fortjessica/Cybersecurity-Labs/incident-response/email-analysis/README.md

 This is a standard incident response practice for safely sharing indicators of compromise (IOCs) in public repositories.

 ## Evidence
-Artifacts related to this incident are stored in the "incident-response/email-analysis/findings"
+[Artifacts related to this incident are stored in the] (incident-response/email-analysis/findings)